-As in qualitative risk analysis, the main output of this project management activity is updates to the risk register.
+As in qualitative risk analysis, the main output of this project management activity is updates to the risk register and risk report.
 Risks are easily prioritized using this numerical outcome.
 Any other supported points for reasoning the outcome are also recorded in the risk register.

 Considering previous and this processes, we have seen how using abstract thinking and statistical tools the risks are assessed for probability of occurrence and impact on project objectives.
 The next step is to plan risk responses.
 Before that let us first look at detailed Expected Monitory Value analysis (EMV) – one of the tools from this process.

 Next, the last planning process in Risk management is planning risk responses for each of these prioritized risks.